Education is a preparation for life, not a search for intellectual skills.

 - Permits children to discover and participate freely in activities suited to their individual level of capability.

-- Helps your child become an balanced, confident person with self-direction, inner discipline and responsibility.
+- Helps your child become a balanced, confident person with self-direction, inner discipline, and responsibility.

 - Fulfills your child’s need to become independent and to be able to make wise choices.

 - Promotes communication and social skill acquisition.

 The physical environment of our Montessori classrooms is carefully prepared, orderly, precise, and attractive.
 They invite learning without being over-stimulating while allowing the children to experience success that becomes truly meaningful to each child in the following areas of the classroom:

 These exercises aid in the child’s development of order, concentration, coordination, and independence.
 They relate to the care of self and the environment and emphasize the development of a step-by-step approach to work activities.
 These are essential for establishing the good work habits that are necessary for later success in the academic areas of the classroom.

 These exercises aid in the child’s development of perception and sensory awareness.
 The sensorial materials isolate all the different senses and are developmental, leading to finer and finer distinctions.
 These perceptual skills provide the child with the tools for all learning.

 These exercises provide the child with the concrete foundation for all further language work.
 Activities emphasizing auditory and visual perception skills are begun with children 2 ½ to 3 years old.
 This basis for a phonetic approach to the sounds of our language leads directly to writing and reading.
 Learning the usage and function of words, with an emphasis on reading for meaning, leads to greater creativity in expression and enthusiasm for both reading and writing.

 These exercises introduce the child to the world of numbers in concrete form.
 The child not only learns numbers and counting, but is also introduced to addition, subtraction, multiplication, division, and the concept of fractions.